 In this podcast hear PwC’s Jim Gazley, Ashima Jain and Shannon Detling discuss some of the “day two” issues that lessees and lessors will face in accounting for certain events or changes in circumstances after a lease commences - such as remeasurements, modifications, and terminations.
-The first podcast, in this leasing series, answered “day 1” big picture questions; in this “day 2” episode, we take a closer look at some more complex questions such as:
+In this episode we take a closer look at some of the more complex questions such as:

 | Duration 22:24

-In this episode we continue our discussion of the new leases standard.
-In Episode 28 of our podcast series, we talked about some day one issues in implementing the new leases standard including the identification of a lease, a day one loss that a lessor can incur in certain transactions, and also some transition issues.
-In this episode, we focus on some of the day two issues that lessees and lessors will face in accounting for certain events or changes in circumstances after a lease commences, such as remeasurements, modifications, and terminations.
+In this episode we continue our discussion of the new leases standard focusing on some of the day two issues that lessees and lessors will face in accounting for certain events or changes in circumstances after a lease commences, such as remeasurements, modifications, and terminations.

 Under the new model, a lessee may need to reassess lease classification and remeasure the lease if there is a lessee controlled triggering event or a contractual triggering event that changes the exercise of an extension or termination option.
 There can be several lessee controlled and contractual triggering events that could cause a reassessment of lease classification and remeasurement by a lessee.
 This new remeasurement guidance does not apply to lessors.
 It applies only to lessees.